danmasta/env/README.md

 ## Default `NODE_ENV`
 This package will attempt to ensure the `NODE_ENV` variable is always set.
 If it is `undefined` it will set it to 'development', otherwise if the `--prod` or `--production` flag is passed as a cmd line argument, it will set `NODE_ENV` to 'production', only if it is `undefined`.

+You can also set `NODE_ENV` to any value by passing `--env value` as an argument when running your app

 *For the best configuration experience, this package works really well in tandem with the [config](https://github.com/danmasta/config) package*

 ## Examples